 5. Save, review and finalize your application, then submit!

-For female students planning to attend a college within the San Mateo County Community College District (Cañada College, College of San Mateo and Skyline Community College)
+For female students currently enrolled or planning to attend a college within the San Mateo County Community College District (Cañada College, College of San Mateo and Skyline Community College)

 Up to $20,000 (paid over three or four years, must meet renewal requirements)